Do solar panels increase the value of your home?

 • Solar panels protect you against energy crises.
 The price of energy can spike because of unforeseen geopolitical events – but with your own supply of solar electricity, sudden price hikes will have a limited effect on you

 • They future-proof your property.
-Homebuyers will soon expect solar panels, meaning your home could be less attractive without them
+Homebuyers may soon expect solar panels, meaning your home could be less attractive without them

 • Buyers want a green home.
 With solar panels, you can cut your carbon footprint by 1.1 tonnes of CO2 per year on average – or 31%.
 This is based on a database of 32 different solar & battery systems designed by Sunsave, located across England and Wales.
 Each system uses 430W solar panels and a 5.8kWh battery.